Dominion of Newfoundland: Second World War

 The severe worldwide Great Depression persisted until the Second World War broke out in 1939.

 Given Newfoundland's strategic location in the Battle of the Atlantic, the Allies (especially the United States of America) built many military bases there.
-Large numbers of unskilled men gained the first paycheques they had seen in years by working on construction and in dockside crews.
+Large numbers of men gained the first paycheques they had seen in years by working on construction and in dockside crews.
 National income doubled as an economic boom took place in the Avalon Peninsula and to a lesser degree in Gander, Botwood, and Stephenville.
 The United States became the main supplier, and American money and influence diffused rapidly from the military, naval, and air bases.
 Prosperity returned to the fishing industry by 1943.
 Government revenues, aided by inflation and new income, quadrupled, even though Newfoundland had tax rates much lower than those in Canada, Britain, or the United States.
 To the astonishment of all, Newfoundland started financing loans to London.
 Wartime prosperity ended the long depression and reopened the question of political status.

 The American Bases Act became law in Newfoundland on 11 June 1941, with American personnel creating drastic social change on the island.
 This included significant intermarriage between Newfoundland women and American personnel.

 In October 1943, the weather station Kurt was erected in Labrador, marking Nazi Germany's only armed operation on land in North America.

 A new political party formed in Newfoundland to support closer ties with the US, the Economic Union Party, which Karl McNeil Earle characterizes as "a short-lived but lively movement for economic union with the United States".
 Advocates of union with Canada denounced the Economic Union Party as republican, disloyal and anti-British.
-No American initiative for union was ever created.